 So some friends recommended a lovely place just two hours drive from Milan.
 Set in the upper Val Bognanco, just above Domodossola, one of the seven valleys of the well-known Val d’Ossola.

-Famous for its natural thermal springs and for being the “valley of the 100 waterfalls“, the starting point for excursions such as the Cascata del Toce, Monte Rosa or the Valle Vigezzo, at 1250 mt hidden in the woods we find lovely Yolki Palki Mountain Village!
+Famous for its natural thermal springs and for being the “valley of the 100 waterfalls“, the starting point for excursions such as the Cascata del Toce, Monte Rosa or the Valle Vigezzo, at 1250 mt hidden in the woods we find lovely and sustainable Yolki Palki Mountain Village!

 A village made up of charming wooden chalets, caravan places with small house, camping pitches, restaurant, games room, sports fields and even wellness area, where the only noise you hear is the snow falling in winter and the birds that chirp in summer!